Connecting a router to BigPond or Optus Cable

-WAN ports are the most common, usually cheaper but still plenty
+WAN ports are usually cheaper than routers with Gigabit ports but

-fast enough for Cable internet.
-Gigabit is the best option if you
+still plenty fast enough for Cable internet.
+Gigabit is the best

-plan to upgrade to NBN any time soon but may also be worth checking
+option though if you plan to upgrade to NBN any time soon.
+Choose

-Note: "More than one" is for people with two
+* "More than one" is for people with two or more

 That will produce quite a large list on its own so choose some